khanhvn06/visual/README.md

-It is recommended to use Microsoft Edge to read big pdf files
+It is recommended to use Google Chrome to read these pdf files